 POL 121 - American Government (social science core course) Two upper-level political science courses (must be in two different areas) Two other Political Science courses In addition, in order to graduate with this major, a student must have been admitted into the Department of Education.
 To be licensed in social studies, additional education courses and the social studies core are required.
 Note: Students interested in secondary education may take a Political Science major or the teaching major in Economics and Political Science.
 Either option requires that the student also take courses required for the social studies core.
 For more information, see the department chair.
+For a complete list of courses and descriptions, see the Course Description Search.
 Psychology Psychology is an exploration of behavior and mental processes.
 As an integral part of a liberal arts education, psychology contributes to the understanding of individual and group behavior.
 The study of psychology equips students to understand and use the scientific method to think creatively and critically beyond the classroom.
 To prepare students for graduate study and work in psychology, the major emphasizes the complementary components of a strong foundation in research and theoretical work with the application of knowledge and skills in coursework, research experiences, and internships within the community.
 The curriculum's emphasis on the experiential dimensions of learning and the integration of liberal arts and professional domains prepares students for careers in many settings including business, education, social services, research, law, government, religious institutions, and medicine.
 Faculty members in the Department of Psychology have varied professional specializations including clinical, counseling, physiological, developmental, social, cognitive, and industrial/organizational psychology as well as expertise in psychological applications to health, law, and public policy.
 Students may tap this expertise through a variety of learning experiences including group and individual projects, Psi Chi Honor Society, and faculty-student research teams.
-Faculty Stacy Freiheit (Chair), Ben Denkinger, O. Evren Guler, David Matz, Bridget Robinson-Riegler, Brian Rood, Nancy Steblay, Henry Yoon Degree and Major Requirements Psychology Major The major is 10 courses including:
+Faculty Henry Yoon (Co-Chair), Stacy Freiheit (Co-Chair), Ben Denkinger, O. Evren Guler, David Matz, Bridget Robinson-Riegler, Brian Rood, Nancy Steblay Degree and Major Requirements Psychology Major The major is 10 courses including: